Pepperi-Addons/papi-sdk/README.md

 When a commit is made to master via direct commit or via PR, there is a Github action that builds the code & publishes it on npm.
 The bumping on the version need to be done manually, so if a commit is made to the master without the version bump the publish to npm will fail.

 The reason to bump needs to be done manually is:
-- The master branch is blocked to direct commits, therefore the Github action can't commit the version bump
+- The master branch is blocked to direct commits, therefore the Github action can't commit the version bump.
 - The editor of the changes should know if it is a major, minor or patch.

 ## Versioning